Tiggilyboo/wercker-ftp-scoped-deploy/README.md

 The MIT License (MIT)

 Copyright (c) 2013 wercker
-With portions Copyright (c) 2014 duleorlovic
+With portions Copyright (c) 2014 duleorlovic and (c) 2018 Michael Lohr

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in